SAN ANTONIO — San Antonio's Fiesta is here, and we've got everything you need to know to make your 2023 Fiesta plans.

-The 11-day festival runs from March 31 to April 10, with dozens of events across the city.
-The economic impact of Fiesta is more than $340 million.
+The 11-day festival runs from April 20-30, with dozens of events across the city.
+The economic impact of Fiesta is estimated at more than $340 million.
 Funds raised by official Fiesta events benefit nonprofit organizations and provide services to San Antonio citizens throughout the year.

 The Battle of Flowers parade has been around for more than 100 years.
 It began in 1891 as a celebration to honor the heroes of the Alamo, Goliad and the Battle of San Jacinto, according to the parade's website.
 The organization is an all-women volunteer organization with 400 members.

 Fiesta Flambeau Parade got its start in 1948 after Fiesta entrepreneur Reynolds Andricks recommended a new parade take place, thus Fiesta Flambeau was born.
 The parade is inspired by the night parades of Mardi Gras in New Orleans, according to the parade's website.

 It is free to watch the parade from anywhere along the route, but more comfortable seating is available at a cost, with proceeds going to charities.
 If you would like to buy tickets to the Battle of Flowers parade, click here.
 If you would like to buy Fiesta Flambeau tickets, click here.

 The Texas Cavaliers River Parade is Fiesta's only floating boat parade.
 It's located on the San Antonio River Walk through the downtown area on Monday, April 24, from 7 to 9:30 p.m.
 All proceeds and donations benefit over 70 children’s charities every year.

 Fiesta Carnival (Alamodome parking lot): Traditional carnival with tickets options and ride wristband options as well as classic Fiesta food booths.
 The carnival runs every day of Fiesta.
 Click here for full schedule.